 Grooming should involve brushing with a gentle brush or grooming mitt a few times each week to remove excess shedding and keep their skin healthy.
 Dobermans do shed a low to moderate amount.

-People who aren't familiar with Dobermans can regard them warily because of their rumored aggressive temperament.
-While a Doberman can be an excellent guard dog and will protect his family, they can make wonderful family dogs who are known for their loyalty and attachment to their humans.
-They can get along well with other dogs and pets and even with young children despite their size.
-In fact they can become anxious if left alone, and it's important to work with young puppies to keep them from developing separation anxiety.
+People who aren't familiar with Dobermans might initially be wary of their rumored aggressive temperament.
+While a Doberman can be an excellent guard dog and will protect their family, they also make wonderful family pets.
+They can get along well with young children and other dogs or pets if introduced appropriately.

 Training a Doberman